new_releasesMost Recently Opened

 What is the newest golf course in Wyoming?

-Renegade Golf Course in Riverton, Wyoming, designed by Rod Shaw, opened in 1998 and is the most recently built course in the Stymie directory for the state.
+Hidden Bridge Golf Club in Sheridan, Wyoming opened in 2013 and is the most recently built course in the Stymie directory for the state.
 Modern courses tend to feature wider fairways, larger and more contoured greens, and routing optimized for the modern golf ball.

 How many post-2000 golf courses are in Wyoming?

-0 golf courses in Wyoming have opened since 2000 according to the Stymie directory.
+1 golf course in Wyoming has opened since 2000 according to the Stymie directory.
 The 21st-century courses tend to be longer (to challenge modern equipment), more forgiving for average players, and built with sustainable turf and water-management practices.

 When was most of Wyoming golf built?